-For suspected arrhythmias that occur infrequently or pass quickly, your doctor might suggest that you wear an event recorder.
+For suspected arrhythmias that occur infrequently or pass quickly, your health care professional might suggest that you wear a cardiac event recorder.

 Various kinds of event monitors attach with bracelets, finger clips or patches worn under the arms for a month or two.
 The data about your heart’s electrical system are recorded and stored.
 You can then transmit the results to your doctor to be analyzed.

 Learn more about cardiac event recorders.

-A treadmill test, sometimes called a stress test or an exercise stress test, can help diagnose people whose suspected arrhythmias are exercise-related.
+A stress test or an exercise stress test can help diagnose people whose suspected arrhythmias are caused by exercise.

-In a treadmill test, you walk or run on a treadmill or ride a stationary bicycle while your heart rate and rhythm are monitored.
-This can provoke an arrhythmia, allowing your doctor to study the abnormal heartbeat.
+In an exercise stress test, you walk or run on a treadmill or ride a stationary bicycle while your heart rate and rhythm are monitored.
+This can cause an arrhythmia, allowing your health care professional to study the abnormal heartbeat.

 Learn more about a stress test.

-A tilt-table test, also called a tilt test, may be suggested if you’ve suffered fainting spells.
+A tilt-table test may be suggested if you’ve suffered fainting spells.
 It reveals how your heart rate and blood pressure respond when changing positions from lying down to standing up.

 In this test, a catheter may be placed in an artery to monitor blood pressure from within the blood vessel.
 An intravenous line (a small plastic tube in a vein) may also be started before the test.

-If the cause of the fainting spells is discovered, medications can be supplied through an intravenous line to help prevent the episodes.
+If the cause of the fainting spells is not initially discovered, medications can be supplied through the intravenous line or by mouth to help produce the episodes.

 Learn more about tilt-table tests.

-Electrophysiologic testing, sometimes called an EP study, can reveal suspected arrhythmias.
+Electrophysiologic testing, also called an EP study, can reveal suspected arrhythmias.

 In this procedure, performed under local anesthesia, temporary electrode catheters are threaded through peripheral veins (or arteries) into the heart using a fluoroscope.
 These electrode catheters are positioned in the atria, ventricles or both.
 They record the heart’s electrical signals and “map” the path of electrical impulses during each heartbeat.

-This test can provoke known but infrequent arrhythmias, allowing them to be diagnosed.
-It can especially help trigger latent tachycardia (fast heart rate) or bradycardia (slow heart rate).
+This test can cause known but infrequent arrhythmias, allowing them to be diagnosed.
+It can help trigger hidden tachycardia (fast heart rate) or bradycardia (slow heart rate).